somyati/-GanDiva/README.md

 # -GanDiva
  A smart exam preparation and planning platform that helps students take mock tests, track performance, get personalized AI-powered study recommendations and internships/job opportunities.
+Screenshots can be accessed in frontend screenshots folder.
  🚀 Features

 ✅ Exam Dashboard – Track all upcoming exams in one place.